stpettersens/Gaudi/README.md

 - [Apache Commons IO Library](http://commons.apache.org/io)

 If building Gaudi with Gaudi (as in the case of potential upgrading), it supports dependency gathering like Apache Ant does.
-By convention:
->`$ gaudi dependencies`
+Dependencies will be checked automatically before building the project, but you will be prompted to download any, unless the `-a` switch is provided.

 License
 ------------